graphile/graphile.github.io/src/pages/graphile-build/plugins.md

 ### Loading Plugins

-Graphile-Build plugins are simple functions that interact with [the `SchemaBuilder`](/graphile-build/schema-builder/), for example adding hooks.
+Graphile-Build plugins are simple functions that interact with [the `SchemaBuilder`](/graphile-build/schema-builder/), most commonly by registering hooks.
 When you perform [`buildSchema(plugins)`](/graphile-build/graphile-build/) we create a new `SchemaBuilder` instance and then load each of the plugins against it.

-The plugins are loaded in the order specified, if a plugin returns a Promise (e.g. an asynchronous plugin) then we will wait for that promise to resolve before continuing to load the next plugin, otherwise we will assume the plugin is synchronous.
+The plugins are loaded in the order specified.
+If a plugin returns a `Promise` (e.g. an asynchronous plugin) then we will wait for that promise to resolve before continuing to load the next plugin, otherwise we will assume the plugin is synchronous.
+This asynchronous period should be used for performing tasks such as introspecting a data store or fetching a file from the internet; the hooks themselves run synchronously and thus must not perform asynchronous work.

 An example of a plugin that does nothing is this no-op plugin: